cosmo-ray/yirl/README.md

 YIRL is a game engine aiming to be fully configurable, fully scriptable and mod friendly.

 # Concept:
-The idea behind yirl is to give to the user some basic tools and widgets that everyone can reuse or warp into more complex widgets.
+The idea behind yirl is to give to the user some basic tools and widgets that everyone can reuse or wrap into more complex widgets.
 We can see yirl as a CMS for video game:
-Everyone should be able to add module to yirl, and everyone should be able to wrape modules into more powerfull modules.
+Everyone should be able to add module to yirl, and everyone should be able to wrap modules into more powerful modules.

 As an example the [snake module](https://github.com/cosmo-ray/yirl/tree/master/modules/snake) is a map whith more function and a init, it's basically an inheritance of a map, this allow everyone to add a snake easily in his game.
-Snake module is write in lua, but as YIRL have a generic script system, we could have write snake in any scripting language.
+Snake module is written in lua, but as YIRL have a generic script system, we could have written snake in any scripting language.
-Now only lua and C with tcc are supported for scripting, feel free to add your language :).
+Here is an example how sanke module can be use: https://github.com/cosmo-ray/yirl/tree/master/example/modules/snake Now only lua and C with tcc are supported for scripting, feel free to add your language :).